 It was a self supporting dome tent, so it popped up once the poles were in.
 It was kinda cool to show my girlfriend how I could pick the whole thing up and move it around.

 Lovely tent.
 I set it down, and we crawled inside and lounged around a little.
 This tent would have worked like a gun on Old Rag Mountain in two feet of snow!

-Then I smelled dog shit.
-Yes, I had dropped my tent into a pile of dog shit, and nicely smeared it out by lounging inside the tent.
+Then I smelled dog doo.
+Yes, I had dropped my tent into a pile of dog doo, and nicely smeared it out by lounging inside the tent.
 To this day I blame Lucky.
 Only he could produce a stench like that.